 Decades of Language Experience

-Since 1993, LTC has worked with businesses and organizations of all kinds to bridge the communications gap.
+With over 25 years of experience, LTC has worked with businesses and organizations of all kinds to bridge the communications gap.
 With leadership from founder and CEO, Martin George, we have built unique and effective methodologies to provide language services to some of the largest businesses in the world, as well as smaller and more locally oriented organizations.
 No matter your size or scope, we can help connect your business to the world.

 The professionalism, communication, flexibility, and personal values of the LTC staff are exceptional!